HWeber-tech/emp_proving_ground_v1/docs/performance/performance_baseline.md

 - `performance`: full assessment including backlog/resource posture and throttle summary.
 - `reports`: Markdown renderings that can be pasted directly into ops dossiers.
+- `throttle_scopes`: list of per-scope throttle snapshots captured at the time of baseline generation for downstream evidence packs.

 The backlog snapshot now surfaces `latest_lag_ms`, `p95_lag_ms`, `breach_rate`,
 and `max_breach_streak` so trend analysis and drift detection can be done from a